 - 1. Add newly enrolled certificates that are part of the Certificates.
-To Be Added list to the local certificate storage. - 2.
-Delete any certificates from the local storage if they are also part of the Certificates.
-To Be Deleted list. - 3.
-Write PendingRequests and ProcessedEnrollments tables back to their implementation specific local storage.
+To Be Added list to the Persisted.
+Computer Certificates datum. - 2.
+Delete any certificates from the Persisted.ComputerCertificates datum if they are also part of the Certificates.ToBeDeleted list. - 3.
+The autoenrollment SHOULD<49> write PendingRequests table to the Persisted.PendingRequests persisted datum. - 4.
+The autoenrollment SHOULD<50> write ProcessedEnrollments table to the Persisted.ProcessedEnrollments persisted datum.